Home » Disabled Prisoners in Canada and Fare For Their Proper Cure

 “Prisons now hold the single largest population of the mentally ill in Canada.
 Prisons around the world are becoming the asylums of the 21st century.
 Inmate populations also have high rates of brain injury and learning disability…31% of the inmate population is a carrier of Hepatitis C; 5% are HIV positive.”

 This is not solely an issue related to men.
-DAWN, the disAbled Women’s Network conducted an in-depth research project in 2003.
+DAWN, the Disabled Women’s Network conducted an in-depth research project in 2003.

 In 2014, a book entitled Disability Incarcerated Imprisonment and Disability in the United States and Canada was published.
 It is an excellent expose of the prison systems in both countries and their response to the needs of disabled prisoners.
-At this point in time, disability rights activists need to place attention on this matter.
+At this point, disability rights activists need to place attention on this matter.
 There needs to be a thorough, updated review by provincial and federal governments to address this matter.
 The first order of business is an assessment of the disconnect between mental health services and the criminal justice system.
-Clearly, something is deeply wrong in our social services system with such a high rate of people with mental health issues ending up in provincial and federal prisons.
-There should be a standard process for evaluating people who come through the criminal justice system who clearly have mental health issues, and how they can best be served.
+Something is deeply wrong in our social services system with such a high rate of people with mental health issues ending up in provincial and federal prisons.
+There should be a standard process for evaluating people who come through the criminal justice system who have mental health issues, and how they can best be served.
 The person may not have been aware they were committing a crime; they may have been taken advantage of by others; or they may have been in a desperate situation.
 Also, people with mental health issues who end up incarcerated must have proper treatment inside the prison.
-Canadian prisons must not be allowed to be transformed into 19th century asylums.
+Canadian prisons must not be allowed to be transformed into 19th-century asylums.

 In 2003, DAWN sounded the alarm concerning the treatment of women with disabilities in Canadian prisons: